mflowgen/mflowgen/README.md

 **Author**: Christopher Torng (clt67@cornell.edu)

-mflow is a lightweight modular build-system generator for ASIC design-space exploration built around sandboxed and modular steps.
+mflow is a lightweight modular build-system generator for ASIC and FPGA design-space exploration built around sandboxed and modular steps.

 mflow allows you to programmatically define and parameterize a graph of steps (i.e., sandboxes that run anything you like) with